 We went for the playground mainly, first and foremost.
 With three three-year-old boys and two five-year-old girls, of course that was our first stop.

 There are two climbing structures - the first one (above) is a bit more for the younger kids.
 The one below is more challenging to keep the older kids entertained.

 The park also has some natural playground features which I was pleased to see.

-Giant boulders to climb on and proclaim your "kind of the castle" status, and logs to scramble over and hide behind in a game of hide and seek.
+Giant boulders to climb on and proclaim your "king of the castle" status, and logs to scramble over and hide behind in a game of hide and seek.

 This spinner thing-a-ma-bob (I'm pretty sure that's the correct term) was a huge hit with our crew.
 There are two levels to sit on, plus you can climb up the netting WHILE IT'S SPINNING (at about one mile an hour) which made our kids feel wild and crazy.

 THESE SWINGS.
 Why aren't they everywhere?
 Baby sits in one side, big kid or parent sits in the other and you swing together.
 Baby gets to giggle at your silly faces and you get to enjoy the swings too.
 Love these.